open-feature/go-sdk/CONTRIBUTING.md

 When writing a test to cover a spec requirement use the test naming convention `TestRequirement_x_y_z` where `x_y_z` is the numbering of the spec requirement (e.g. spec requirement `1.1.1` demands a test with name `TestRequirement_1_1_1`).
 Also include the description of the test requirement as a comment of the test.

-Thanks, issues and pull requests following these guidelines are welcome.
+Thanks!
+Issues and pull requests following these guidelines are welcome.